Taking Kids Mountain Biking

 Pick the right tool.
 Kids 2 and under should ride in a trailer.
 Kids 3-6 can ride small bikes or pedal trailers.
 Kids 7 and older can ride their own bikes.
 Helmets are mandatory.
 Gloves are an excellent idea.
 Knee guards won't hurt.

 Pick a destination.
 Ride to a spot the kids will think is cool.
 A waterfall, a herd of bison, an ice cream shop... adults know it's all about the journey, but kids look forward to the destination.
+Not sure about the right trail in your area?
+Ask your local IMBA chapter or check out the trail guides on MTBProject.com.

 Bring lots of drinks and snacks.
 Not only is nibbling fun, it keeps kids' hummingbird-like metabolisms stoked and ready to ride.
 Don't forget sunscreen.